Dilana2006/AI-Interview-Coach/README.md

 - STAR method answer tips
 - Preparation advice for the specific company and role

+---

 ## 📄 Automatic Word Document Generation

 - Converts the AI-generated interview plan into a downloadable `.doc` file
 - Creates a professional interview preparation document automatically
+- Allows users to save and review their preparation plan

+---

 ## 🌐 Web Application

 - Simple and user-friendly interface
 - Connects directly with the n8n AI automation workflow
 - Can be deployed using Vercel